smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ----

-Next, we will review examples of database dependencies and how they are represented in the `sys.sql_expression_dependencies` view.
+Next, we will review examples of database dependencies and how they are represented in the `sys.sql_expression_dependencies` catalog view.
 These examples provide a comprehensive demonstration of the various types of dependencies that can occur in a database and illustrate how each is reflected (or not reflected) in the `sys.sql_expression_dependencies` view.

 The result sets from each example use the `foo.dbo.sql_expression_dependencies` table—a local table within the `foo` database—that has been populated with dependency data from each example.
 To populate this table, please review the SQL scripts located in the GitHub repository.